 TFSAs and RRSPs both offer taxTax A fee the government charges on income, property, and sales.
 The money goes to finance government programs and other costs.+ read full definition advantages to help you reach your savings goals.
 If you can afford it, a good strategy is to contribute as much as you can to both.
 But if you have to choose one over the other, make sure you understand how they differ.
 And then make your choice based on your own individual financial and tax situation.

 |RRSPRRSP See Registered Retirement Savings Plan.+ read full definition||TFSATFSA See Tax-Free Savings Account.+ read full definition|

 |Tax-freeTax-free Money that you do not pay tax on.+ read full definition withdrawals||✗||✓|

 |Age limit for making contributions||✓||✗|

 - An RRSP is intended for retirement savings.
 A TFSA can be for any type of savings goal.

-- In the year you turn 71, you can’t make any more contributions to your RRSP and you must close it.
-At that time, you have to use your savings to buy either an RRIF or an annuity.
+- The last day you can make contributions to your RRSP is December 31 of the year you turn 71, after which it must be closed.
+At that time, you can either convert your RRSP to a RRIF or buy an annuity.
 With a TFSA, you don’t have to stop contributing or close it at a certain age.